 Neither is this decision controversial – at least not among biologists and professional wildlife managers.
 Rutgers University, NJ Audubon, the NJ Conservation Foundation, the NJ Chapter of the Wildlife Society and The Nature Conservancy all agree on the negative impacts of New Jersey’s deer overpopulation and on the need to reduce their numbers in order to preserve and restore ecological balance in our natural spaces.
 Unfortunately our suburbs provide the perfect environment for deer to thrive – a year-round food supply and no large predators – with serious negative impacts on forest health.
 See illustrative photos of browse-damaged and undamaged forest understories below.

-Finally, Essex County’s program is not a recreational hunt, but rather a tightly-controlled sharpshooting program, conducted under the NJ DEP’s rules for a Community Based Deer Management Program permit.
-Experienced marksmen take aim within a tight radius from baited tree stands using shotguns loaded with slugs – no high-powered rifles, no roaming about in the woods, no amateurs allowed.
-All venison is donated to the NJ Community Food Bank.
+Finally, Essex County’s program is not a recreational hunt, but rather a tightly-controlled sharpshooting program, conducted under the NJ DEP’s rules for a Community Based Deer Management Program.
+Experienced marksmen take aim within a small radius from baited tree stands using shotguns loaded with slugs – no high-powered rifles, no roaming about in the woods, no amateurs allowed.
+Resulting dressed venison is donated to the NJ Community Food Bank.

 The results of the County’s program at the Hilltop have been eye-opening: 647 deer have been removed over the past 9 years.
 This equates to an average of more than 160 deer per square mile, an extraordinarily high deer density, and many times higher than the 20 per square mile that wildlife biologists and forest ecologists recommend for a healthy, balanced ecosystem where all wildlife — not just deer — can flourish.
 Decades of high deer numbers and browse damage have seriously degraded the Hilltop’s ability to regenerate, and it will take a generation of maintaining a reduced deer population for the Reservation’s ecosystem to recover (see recommendations in our Ecological Assessment).